Our Walking Tour of San Francisco with a Baby (with Itinerary!)

 Coit Tower

 Coit Tower is on Telegraph Hill, and you can see it from Pioneer Park.
-This art deco structure, also known as the Lillian Coit Memorial Tower, is a 210-foot concrete tower.Â
+This Art Deco structure, also known as the Lillian Coit Memorial Tower, is a 210-foot concrete tower.

 We were unable to make it up the long hill with a baby strapped to us.
 Pioneer Park is a lush park with plenty of space to lounge and play (and change diapers).
-We love towing along this diaper bag that has a cooler so we can bring premade bottles, drinks, snacks, and food. Â
+We love towing this diaper bag along because it has a cooler so we can bring premade bottles, drinks, snacks, and food.

 Gorgeous Cathedrals in North Beach (Little Italy)